Chemsex

 If someone is injecting in the space, avoid reusing anything, even once.

-Losing track is common in chemsex.
+Losing track of time, or even the amount of substances consumed, is common in chemsex.
 Set phone reminders to check in on yourself and anyone else.
+If other people do it, it will decrease the risk of incidents.

 Especially if stimulants are involved- overheating is a common risk.
 Drink plenty of water, and fruit are your friends.